Zsolt Tamási

-Zsolt Tamási (born 25 June 1990) is a Hungarian football midfielder who plays for Budapesti VSC.
+Zsolt Tamási (born 25 June 1990) is a Hungarian football midfielder.

 Career

 Club career

 Tamási was sold to Ascoli Calcio 1898 for €1.7 million (in co-ownership deal) and Matteo Di Gennaro was joined Parma in exchange, also for €1.7 million in co-ownership deal.
 Tamási signed a 5-year contract.

 In July 2013 Tamási was signed by Gubbio in temporary deal.
 He played his first match for the club in a friendly on 31 July.
 In January he comes back to Ascoli.